 Want to see even more great destinations?
 Check out our top free museums in Pennsylvania.
-Or, stay in the area and check out Erie Bluffs State Park, the Erie Maritime Museum, and the covered bridges of Erie County.
+Or, stay in the area and check out Erie Bluffs State Park, the Erie Maritime Museum, the Erie Children’s Museum, and the covered bridges of Erie County.

 Tom Ridge Environmental Center